Avanthu123/spotify-clone/README.md

 ## Customization
 To customize the project, add or remove files in the assets directory, then modify **assets.js**.

-## Contributing
-Contributions are welcome!
-To do so, please fork the repo, make your changes and submit a pull request.

 ## References
 Tutorial by GreatStack on YouTube https://www.youtube.com/watch?v=amFYvQK4huo